Buffy the Vampire Slayer: Characters

 Buffy Summers (played by Sarah Michelle Gellar) is the "Slayer", one in a long line of young women chosen by fate to battle evil forces.
 This mystical calling grants her powers that dramatically increase physical strength, endurance, agility, accelerated healing, intuition, and a limited degree of precognition, usually in the form of prophetic dreams.
 She is known as a reluctant hero who wants to live a normal life.
 However, she learns to embrace her destiny as the vampire slayer.

-Buffy receives guidance from her Watcher, Rupert Giles (Anthony Head).
+Buffy receives guidance from her Watcher, Rupert Giles (Anthony Stewart Head).
 Giles, rarely referred to by his first name (it is later revealed that in his rebellious younger days he went by "Ripper"), is a member of the Watchers' Council, whose job is to train and guide the Slayers.
-Giles researches the supernatural creatures that Buffy must face, offers insights into their origins and advice on how to defeat them, and helps her train to stay in fighting form.
+Giles researches the supernatural creatures that Buffy must face, offers insights into their origins, advice on how to defeat them, and helps her train to stay in fighting form.

-Buffy is also helped by friends she meets at Sunnydale High: Willow Rosenberg (Alyson Hannigan) and Xander Harris (Nicholas Brendon).
+Buffy also receives help from the friends she meets at Sunnydale High School: Willow Rosenberg (Alyson Hannigan) and Xander Harris (Nicholas Brendon).
 Willow is originally a wallflower who excels at academics, providing a contrast to Buffy's outgoing personality and less-than-stellar educational record.
 They share the social isolation that comes with being different, and especially from being exceptional young women.
-As the series progresses, Willow becomes a more assertive character and a powerful witch, and reveals she is a lesbian.
+As the series progresses, Willow becomes a more assertive character and a powerful witch, and realizes she is a lesbian.
 In contrast, Xander, with no supernatural abilities, provides comic relief and a grounded perspective.
-It is Xander who often provides the heart to the series.
-In season six, he becomes the hero and, in place of Buffy, he defeats the "Big Bad".
-Buffy and Willow are the only characters who appear in all 144 episodes; Xander is missing in only one.
+Buffy and Willow are the only characters who appear in all 144 episodes, with Xander appearing in 143.

 The cast of characters grew over the course of the series.
-Buffy first arrives in Sunnydale with her mother, Joyce (portrayed by Kristine Sutherland), who functions as an anchor of normality in the Summers' lives even after she learns of Buffy's role in the supernatural world ("Becoming, Part Two").
-Buffy's younger sister Dawn (Michelle Trachtenberg) is introduced in season five ("Buffy vs. Dracula").
-A vampire tortured with a soul in return for horrific deeds committed in the past to many, including a young gypsy girl and her family, Angel (portrayed by David Boreanaz) is Buffy's love interest throughout the first three seasons.
+Buffy first arrives in Sunnydale with her mother, Joyce Summers (Kristine Sutherland), who functions as an anchor of normality in the Summers' lives even after she learns of Buffy's role in the supernatural world ("Becoming, Part Two").
+Buffy's younger sister Dawn Summers (Michelle Trachtenberg) is introduced in season five ("Buffy vs. Dracula").
+Angel (David Boreanaz), a vampire cursed with a soul, is Buffy's love interest throughout the first three seasons.
 He leaves Buffy after realizing he will never be able to give her a normal life.
 He goes on to make amends for his sins and to search for redemption in his own spin-off television series, Angel.
-He makes several guest appearances in the remaining seasons, including the last episode.
+He makes several guest appearances in the remaining seasons, and is present in Buffy's final episode.